acrucetta/mente/src/md/data_engineering.md

 The ML engineer overlaps with DE, but it develops more advanced ML techniques, train models, and designs and maintains infrastructure running ML processes.
 It emphasizes more MLOps and other mature practices such as DevOps.

-## Chapter 2: Main components of Data Engineering
+## Main components of Data Engineering

 ### Data Generation
 - Data is coming from a variety of sources now